amhndu/SimpleNES/README.md

 $ make -j4    # Replace 4 with however many cores you have to spare
 ```

-If SFML is installed on a non-standard, specify SFML_ROOT variable, e.g. on Arch Linux:
+If SFML is installed on a non-standard location, specify SFML_ROOT as a cmake variable, e.g. on **Arch Linux**, after installing sfml2 from AUR:
 ```
 $ cd SimpleNES && mkdir build/ && cd build/
 $ cmake -DCMAKE_BUILD_TYPE=Release -DSFML_ROOT=/opt/sfml2 ..